huitemagico/kmac/contracts/README.md

     --message "reset" \ <br />
     --trx "ab" <br />

+ 5) run the run0.sh

-## The shells
+## About the shells
--shells: are basic development and test utility shell script.<br />
+ The following shells are basic development and test utility shell scripts.<br />
  compi.sh for compiling<br />
  bld.sh   for build<br />
  run0.sh  for run<br />